 American Financial Group Announces Record First Quarter Core Net Operating Earnings

-AFG's net earnings, determined in accordance with generally accepted accounting principles ("GAAP"), include certain significant items that may not be indicative of its ongoing core operations.
+AFG's net earnings include certain items that may not be indicative of its ongoing core operations.
 The following table identifies such items and reconciles net earnings to core net operating earnings, a non-GAAP financial measure that AFG believes is a useful tool for investors and analysts in analyzing ongoing operating trends.

 Business Segment Results

-The California Workers' Compensation business reported strong profitability with a combined ratio of 78.5% in the 2007 quarter compared to 83.9% in the same period a year earlier.
-This business' underwriting margins continue to benefit from an improved claims environment resulting from workers' compensation reforms enacted in California.
-The 2007 results benefited from favorable prior year reserve development of $4.7 million (7.5 points) compared to less than $1 million of unfavorable development in the same 2006 period.
-Due to the long-tail nature of this business, we continue to be conservative in recognizing the benefits from the reform legislation until a higher percentage of claims are paid and the ultimate impact of reforms can be determined.
-Net written premiums for the 2007 quarter were 19% below the 2006 first quarter, reflecting the effect of lower rates.
-These rate reductions averaged about 21% for the 2007 first quarter and are continuing evidence of the positive effects of the reform legislation in lowering workers' compensation costs for employers.
+The California Workers' Compensation business continued to report strong profitability with a combined ratio of 83.9% in the 2006 quarter compared to 85.1% in the same period a year earlier.
+This business' underwriting margins continue to benefit from an improved claims environment resulting from the workers' compensation reforms enacted in California.
+Net written premiums for the 2006 quarter were about 15% below the 2005 first quarter, reflecting the effect of lower rates, partly offset by good business retention and volume growth.
+Continued rate reductions in California are evidence of the positive effects of the reform legislation in lowering workers' compensation costs.

 About American Financial Group, Inc.

-Through the operations of the Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of traditional fixed, indexed and variable annuities and a variety of supplemental insurance products.
+Through the operations of the Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of retirement annuities and supplemental insurance products.